How Fashion Became The NFL’s Most Valuable Player This Season

-This weekend’s Super Bowl match-up in Las Vegas is usually football's pop culture highlight.
-But this year, the unprecedented attention on the NFL, largely fueled by the romance of Taylor Swift and Travis Kelce, the sport took over pop culture way before the final game, especially when it comes to fashion.
-Inspired by the celebs and players taking on the sport with style, what to wear to rep your favorite NFL team has become just as important.
+The Super Bowl match-up in Las Vegas is usually American football's pop culture highlight.
+But this year, the unprecedented attention on the NFL, largely fuelled by the romance of Taylor Swift and Travis Kelce, the sport took over pop culture way before the final game, especially when it comes to fashion.
+Inspired by the celebs and players taking on the sport with style, what to wear to rep your favourite NFL team has become just as important in the US.

 AdvertisementADVERTISEMENT